woohoolabs/yin/README.md

 #### Resource transformers

 Documents for successful responses can contain one or more top-level resources, an array of included resources and resource identifier objects as relationships.
-That's why resource transformers are responsible to convert a domain object into a JSON API resource or resource identifier.
+That's why resource transformers are responsible for converting a domain object into a JSON API resource or resource identifier.

 Although you are encouraged to create one transformer for each resource type, there is possibility to define